 There is a Big SQL Backup and Restore utility that can be used for cloning the Big SQL database available from Big SQL 5.0.2.
 Along with these utility commands, the backup and restoration of the hive metastore and transfer of the data needs to be done on the second cluster:

-1. Offline Backup of the Big SQL database on all nodes of the cluster and transfer to the second cluster bar.py -m backup --offline -d /backup/bigsql_dbbackup/offline --onallnodes -r 'Head node of 2nd cluster' 2.
-Take Hive Backups and transfer to the 2nd cluster (sections 1.2 and 2.2 below) 3.
-Copy any custom configs from Cluster1 to Cluster2 (section 2.3 below) 4.
-Restore big sql backup from Cluster 2's head node bar.py -m restore -d /backup/bigsql_dbbackup/offline 5.
-Restore the Hive meta-store backup (section 3.2 below) 6.
+1. Create a Backup directory for Big SQL Backup (Section 1.1.1) mkdir /backup/bigsql_dbbackup 2.
+Backup the Big SQL database on all nodes of the cluster and transfer to the second cluster bar.py -m backup --offline --onallnodes -d /backup/bigsql_dbbackup/offline -r 'Head node of 2nd cluster' 3.
+Take Hive Backups and transfer to the 2nd cluster (sections 1.2 and 2.2 below) 4.
+Copy any custom configs from Cluster1 to Cluster2 (section 2.3 below) 5.
+Restore big sql backup from Cluster 2's head node bar.py -m restore --offline --onallnodes -d /backup/bigsql_dbbackup/offline 6.
+Restore the Hive meta-store backup (section 3.2 below) 7.
 Execute the steps in sections 4-7 below

 If not using the utility the following steps need to be taken to clone the database: